-Field observation is a non-intrusive research method used to collect data by observing behavior and interactions within a natural setting without influencing the subjects.
-The researcher does not interfere with the subjects or manipulate any variables but simply records what they see and hear.
-In multiple sessions from August to October, three researchers visited the BCH gardens several times a month in pairs to observe and document their findings.
+Field observation is a non-intrusive research method used to collect data by observing behavior and interactions within a setting with minimal engagement with the subjects.
+The researcher tries not to interfere and records what they see and hear.
+In multiple sessions from August to October, three researchers visited the BCH gardens several times a month in pairs to observe and then document their findings.
+(Patton, M. 2002)